navjot50/HQPlusTasks/README.md

    There were some number format issues as well.
 Because of this I had to resort to some 4-5 hacky lines of code.
 These bugs may or may not be applicable to Windows machines.

+#### Answer to optional architecture question

+We can use a Cron job on top of background worker service.
+Popular cron jobs libraries are Quartz.net and Hangfire.

 ### HQPlus.Task2.Tests
 1. Unit tests make sure that the data is read correctly from hotelsrates.json file and they make sure that the hotelRate objects are correctly mapped to excel rows.